-The Prime Minister will meet European Commission president Jean-Claude Juncker and Donald Tusk, the president of the European Council, on Monday amid warnings from Tory Brexiteers not to give any more ground to Brussels.
+The Prime Minister will meet European Commission president Jean-Claude Juncker and Donald Tusk, the president of the European Council, amid warnings from Tory Brexiteers not to give any more ground to Brussels.

-The meeting in the Belgian capital marks the deadline set by Mr Tusk for Mrs May to come forward with an improved offer on the terms of Britain's withdrawal.
+The meetings in the Belgian capital mark the deadline set by Mr Tusk for Mrs May to come forward with an improved offer on the terms of Britain's withdrawal.

 Without it, Mr Tusk has said he will be unable to recommend EU leaders give the green light for the second phase of negotiations - to include talks on a free trade agreement - to begin at their summit on December 14 and 15.

-Downing Street sought to play down the significance of the encounter, describing it as a "staging post" on the route to the full gathering with the other 27 leaders in the middle of the month.
+Downing Street sought to play down the significance of the talks, describing them as a "staging post" with further discussions needed before the full gathering with the other 27 leaders in the middle of the month.

 "With plenty of discussions still to go, Monday will be an important staging post on the road to the crucial December council," a Government spokesman said.

-However her room for manoeuvre appears to be limited, with hardline Brexiteers urging her to walk away from the negotiating table altogether if EU leaders refuse to sanction the start of the phase two talks.
+However her room for manoeuvre appears to be limited, with hardline Brexiteers urging her to walk away from the negotiating table altogether if EU leaders refuse to sanction the move to the second phase.

 While two sides appear to be moving closer on the UK's divorce bill and future citizens' rights, it is unclear whether they can bridge the gap on the Irish border - the third area where Brussels is demanding progress.

-Mr Tusk has made clear that the phase two talks cannot begin unless the UK can satisfy Dublin that there will be no return to a "hard border" between Northern Ireland and the Republic.
+Mr Tusk has made clear they cannot move on to phase two unless the UK can satisfy Dublin that there will be no return to a "hard border" between Northern Ireland and the Republic.

-Ireland's deputy prime minister Simon Coveney insisted that they were not seeking to delay the process.
-"We certainly don't want to be vetoing anything," he told BBC One's The Andrew Marr Show.
+Ireland's deputy prime minister Simon Coveney insisted over the weekend that they wanted to see progress and "certainly don't want to be vetoing anything".

 However the influential German MEP David McAllister, who is close to Chancellor Angela Merkel, said it was "still a 50-50" as to whether there would be a breakthrough.

-Meanwhile a series of prominent Conservatives including Jacob Rees-Mogg, John Redwood and former chancellor Lord Lawson signed a letter calling on her to refuse to settle the UK's "divorce bill" unless Brussels agrees to a series of new demands.
+Meanwhile a series of prominent Conservatives including Jacob Rees-Mogg, John Redwood and former chancellor Lord Lawson signed a letter calling on Theresa May to refuse to settle the UK's "divorce bill" unless Brussels agrees to a series of new demands.

 They include settling the terms of a free trade agreement "in principle" by the end of March 2018 and an end to the jurisdiction of the European Court of Justice and the freedom of movement to the UK for EU nationals when the UK leaves a year later on March 30 2019.